-"I WANT PEOPLE WHO ARE CHATTY AND FRIENDLY, PEOPLE LIKE ME".

-"PROFESSIONAL CURIOSITY"

-"CALM"

-"POSITIVE"

-"THEY NEED TO MAKE A GOOD CUP OF TEA"
+"I WANT PEOPLE WHO ARE CHATTY AND FRIENDLY, PFOPLELIKE MF".
+"PROFESSIONAL CURIOSITY" "CALM" "POSITIVE" "THEY NEED TO MAKE A GOOD CUP OF TEA" "KNOWLEDGEABLE"

-"KNOWLEDGEABLE"

-We will create a Recruitment and Team Development Programme that takes a solid focus on personal values, behaviours and ways of working.
-We will ask you to help us to decide how we identify and retain 'your kind of people' and ask you to be involved in the recruitment process.
+• We will create a Recruitment and Team Development Programme that takes a solid focus on personal values, behaviours and ways of working.
+We will ask you to help us to decide how we identify and retain 'your kind of people' and ask you to be involved in the recruitment

 Ryan is helping our team to design the person specifications to go with our job adverts.
 They're helping make sure we get the right people on our teams.
-Next week they'll be the one asking the questions on our interview panel.
+Next week they'll be the one asking the guestions on our interview panel.

-- We will develop a Team Wellbeing Commitment for St Helens staff and our wider partners, ensuring our leaders promote self-care and work-life balance, encouraging our teams to look after themselves, so they are well enough to look after you. - We will ask for annual feedback about the team members working with you, helping them to hear how they're doing from the people who matter.
+We will develop a Team Wellbeing Commitment for St Helens staff and our wider partners. ensuring our leaders promote self-care and work-life balance, encouraging our teams to look after themselves, so they are well enough to look after you.